shubhdac/ai-case-study/README.md

 ### What technologies would this additional product or service utilize?

 AI and ML to predict market growth efficiently.
-The additional tools that can be utilized are TensorFlow, Pytorchis, Scikit-learn, Kerasis, Microsoft Azure machine learning, IBM Watson, and the Google Cloud AI platform.
+The additional tools that can be utilized are TensorFlow, Pytorchis, Scikit-learn, Kerasis, Microsoft Azure machine learning, IBM Watson, Darktrace,  and the Google Cloud AI platform.
 The major threat that FinTech companies are facing is data security since they can access the customer’s personally identifiable information, so data security and compliance management would be a great help too.

 ### Why are these technologies appropriate for your solution?